yegor256/xembly.rb/README.md

 Simple as that!

-Full specification of Xembly language is [here](https://github.com/yegor256/xembly).
+The full specification of Xembly language is [here](https://github.com/yegor256/xembly).